kbourzayq/RedisDemo/README.md

 # RedisDemo
-This is a redis demo
+This is a redis demo using blazor server application